+Vaccination of pregnant women remains the best protection for babies agains whooping cough.
+Pertussis vaccination in mothers result in transfer of protective antibodies across the placenta to the baby.
 There has been much debate around the whooping cough vaccine, and the best time to administer it – in order give the best protection to newborns.
-Currently newborns do not receive their first vaccine until they are six weeks old – therefore the best time to start protecting them is in pregnancy.
+Currently newborns do not receive their first vaccine until they are six weeks old.
+Therefore the best strategy to protect young babies is vaccination during pregnancy.
+Research shows that pertussis vaccination in pregnancy can reduce whooping cough in infants less than 3 months of age by up to 91%.

 Whooping cough vaccination in third trimester of pregnancy